Ugondu/EmployeeLayoffAnalysisSQL/README.md

 * Layoff by company

 ## Data Source
--What data is needed to achieve our objective?
+- What data is needed to achieve our objective?
 The data required will include:
--	Company
+* Company
--	Industry
+* Industry
--	Location
+* Location
--	Total laid off
+* Total laid off
--	Percentage Laid Off
+* Percentage Laid Off
--	Stage
+* Stage
--	Date
+* Date
--	Country
+* Country
--	Funds Raised
+* Funds Raised

 ### Where has the dataset originated from?
 The data is sourced from “Alex the Analyst” GitHub page, and the link can be seen [see here to find it.](https://github.com/AlexTheAnalyst/MySQL-YouTube-Series/blob/main/layoffs.csv)